nawazhoss/Diocese-Income-Analysis/README.md

 ---

-â­ **Star this repository if you find it helpful!**
+⭐  **Star this repository if you find it helpful!**

-Built with â¤ï¸ using React and modern web technologies
+Built with ❤️ using React and modern web technologies

 # Church of England Data Insights